Sandro Marcos: Elections

 Marcos ran for representative of Ilocos Norte's first district in the 2022 election and won, defeating incumbent Ria Christina Fariñas.
 He was reelected unopposed in the 2025 election.

 First term (2022–2025)

 Despite being a neophyte congressman, he was elected House senior deputy majority leader in the 19th Congress on July 26, 2022.

 In late November 2022, Marcos, together with his uncle, House Speaker Martin Romualdez, filed House Bill No. 6398, also known as the Maharlika Investment Fund, which aimed to create a sovereign wealth fund for the Philippines.
 The legislation drew inspiration from South Korea's own sovereign wealth fund.
 The MIF was approved by the House of Representatives on December 12, 2022.
 Economist Michael Batu said the bill can help raise money to help the government's programs and achieve development goals, if managed properly.

+In August 2023, during House hearings for the 2024 proposed ₱2.4 billion budget for the Office of the Vice President, Sandro Marcos moved to end the sessions to prevent opposition lawmakers from posing questions to Vice President Sara Duterte.
+Kabataan party-list Representative Raoul Manuel and ACT Teachers party-list Representative France Castro opposed Marcos's motion but were outvoted by other representatives.

 In February 2025, Marcos was the first to sign the fourth impeachment complaint against Vice President Sara Duterte at the House of Representatives, which ultimately gathered 240 signatures in Congress.

+"Allocable" funds

+From 2023 to 2025, Marcos got the highest amount of "allocable" funds under the budget approved by Congress at ₱15.8 billion, with Romualdez getting the second highest amount at ₱14.4 billion from the national budget.
+Amid the flood control projects controversy in the Philippines, the People’s Budget Coalition criticized "allocable" funds as a new form of pork barrel, saying it goes to "politically determined projects that crowd out more equitable and accountable public spending".
+A Philippine Center for Investigative Journalism report that investigated the budget described Romualdez and Marcos as the "pork barrel kings".